cggh/panoptes/documentation/importdata/importsettings/twoddatatable.rst

 ColumnIndexField
   *Text (required).* The property ID in the ``ColumnDataTable`` data table that maps into the ``ColumnIndexArray`` array in the HDF5 source file. ``ColumnIndexField`` and ``ColumnIndexArray`` together establish the link between the column data table values, and the data present in the HDF5 source file.
+  Alternatively ``ColumnIndexArray`` can be omitted implying that the columns in HDF5 are in the same order as ``ColumnIndexField`` sorted.
-  Note that "AutoKey" can be used if your rows do not have Unique IDs
+  Note that "AutoKey" can be used if your rows do not have Unique IDs.

 ColumnIndexArray
   *Text.* 1D Array in the HDF5 source file that gives the value of ``ColumnIndexField`` for each column.
-  If this is missing then it is assumed that the HDF5 columns are in the same order as the ``ColumnDataTable`` data table, sorted by the ``ColumnIndexField`` property.
+  If this is omitted then it is assumed that the HDF5 columns are in the same order as the ``ColumnDataTable`` data table, sorted by the ``ColumnIndexField`` property.

 RowDataTable